 - In a large mixing bowl combine peanut butter, powdered sugar (confectioners sugar), vanilla extract, and butter.

 - Mix all the ingredients together and form into small balls (or whatever size you want).

 - Place them on a rimmed baking sheet lined with wax or parchment paper.

 - Melt chocolate chips with a little paraffin wax or use chocolate candy coating melts and dip each ball into the melted chocolate to cover.
 Once all balls have been dipped in chocolate let harden in the freezer. (you can use milk chocolate or dark chocolate)

 - Store in an airtight container with wax paper between layers in refrigerator or freezer.

-Tips for Making Chocolate Dipped Peanut Butter Balls (and making sure they are Perfect every time!)
+Tips for making the perfect Chocolate Covered Peanut Butter Balls every time

 - If the balls are not holding together well enough, add a little more confectioners sugar (powdered sugar).
 Add a tablespoon at a time until the desired consistency is reached.